Launch offer

 • Minimum trading days or time limits, depending on the firm

 Evaluation fees are typically non refundable, whether you pass or fail.
 Passing does not guarantee long term funding, because accounts can be closed for rule breaches at any time.
+Before paying any evaluation fee, the prop trading ROI calculator shows your break-even timeline and 12-month earnings potential for any account size.

 Note: The most common reason traders fail is not that their strategy is “bad”, but that they breach risk rules under pressure.